Fernando Cabo, the director of the Professional Shiatsu School has

-Q: Is Puro Shiatsu different to other shiatsu styles?
+Q: Is the shiatsu you practise different to other shiatsu styles?
 In what way?

-Japanese.
-It is different to most shiatsu styles in that the main tool to apply
+A: Heisei shiatsu 平静指圧 is different to many shiatsu styles in that the main tool

 Other styles use much more the palms and the arms, and thumbs are used